To Arrange An Appointment

 Additionally, older age and a family history of melanoma also increase one’s risk of skin cancer.

-Melanoma is mainly characterized by the appearance of unusual growths and pigmentations, and significant changes in existing moles.
+Melanoma is mainly characterised by the appearance of unusual growths and pigmentations, and significant changes in existing moles.

-• Asymmetry - Irregular shape, with one half of the mole not matching the other half
+• Asymmetry - One half of the mole does not match the other half

-• Evolution - Continuous change in appearance with time
+• Evolution - Any change in size, shape, or colour over time

 How to Reduce the Risk of Melanoma